Chimdomba Borehole Project – Zambia

 STE Drilling will drill the borehole to a depth of 50 meters.
 An India Mark-II handpump will be installed.
 Full installation and training will be completed within a week.
 They will also teach the village about maintenance, and contribute a 10,000 Kwacha discount.

 The community will then build a surrounding wall and drainage to help with cleanliness.
 This will be made with sand, stone, and bricks.
 The work will be done by contributions and labor provided by community members.

-After construction of the borehole the PCV will hold community meetings to speak about proper hygiene and the importance of not storing large amounts of stagnant water in open containers.
+After the construction of the borehole, the PCV will hold community meetings to speak about proper hygiene and the importance of not storing large amounts of stagnant water in open containers.

 27 families, comprised of 176 people, as well as others from nearby villages will benefit from the project.

 Peace Corps Volunteer Directing Project

 The community will collect a small amount from those using the borehole, to be used for maintenance.
 Community members will have been trained in proper monitoring and maintenance.